Aditya7751/cryptonite_taskphase2_aditya/picoctf/Reverse Engineering.md

 # GDB baby step 1
 **FLAG** - picoCTF{549698}
 ## Approach:
-First of all I research into the GNU Debugger(``GDB``) , due to it being stated in the challenge name, and also the first hint talking about it
+First of all I research about the GNU Debugger(``GDB``) , due to it being stated in the challenge name, and also the first hint talking about it
 , after this I download the file given in the challenge `debugger0_a` , after going through a `ctf101` page describing how gdb is used in reverse engineering I figure out that you have to disassemble the file, after watching a youtube video I figure out the syntax and functions required to go through with the disassembly, afterwards I use `set disassembly-flavor intel` since gdb uses at&t as default, although this is mostly about how people want their data represented afterwards I run `disassemble main` as hint 2 suggests that I have to do so.